Sambuxc/Sambuxc/README.md

 :bowtie: :computer:

-🔭  7 years of experience Frontend development experience utilising Shopify & Wordpress theme customisations and building reactive Javascript web apps
+<li>🔭  7 years of experience Frontend development experience utilising Shopify & Wordpress theme customisations and building reactive Javascript web apps</li>
 🌱  I’m learning to be a better writer and communicator 👯  I’m looking to collaborate on projects that are creative, dynamic and agile 💬  As a Mentor, ask me how to get started learning Javascript or how to take your skills to the next level 📈